laithm/quantpod-log/README.md

 **QuantPod** aims to redefine how quant strategies are deployed by:
 - Eliminating cloud latency in trade execution
-- Running alphas locally on embedded hardware
+- Running alphas locally on embedded hardware (considering how amazing the hardware has been getting lately)
 - Enabling modular alpha injection and real-time decision processing
 - Supporting researchers, traders, and engineers who want edge-native quant infrastructure